Frequently asked questions

 Wedbush Securities, Inc.

-Futures traders at E*TRADE may trade BTC-CME Bitcoin Futures (/BTC).
+Futures traders at E*TRADE may trade BTC-CME Bitcoin Futures (/BTC) and Mciro BTC-CME Bitcoin Futures (/MBT).
 Learn more

 Bitcoin is what is known as a cryptocurrency—a digital currency secured through cryptography, or codes that cannot be read without a key.
 Bitcoin is the most popular of several cryptocurrencies.